Zverik/gpx2pgsql/README.md

 # GPX Planet to PostgreSQL

-This is a simple tool that stores GPX dump in a PostgreSQL databae with PostGIS extension.
+This is a simple tool that stores GPX dump in a PostgreSQL database with PostGIS extension.

 ## Usage